homer0/projext-plugin-webpack/README.md

 Both `useExpress` and `useJimpex` return and object with the following properties:

 - `middlewares`: A list with the implemented middlewares.
-- `getDirectory`: A function that returns the directory from where the dev middleware is serving the files.
+- `getDirectory`: A function that returns the build directory of the target implementing the middleware(s).
 - `getFileSystem`: A function that returns a promise with the instance of the _"virtual file system"_ the middleware uses to read and write the files in memory.

 ### Extending/Overwriting the configuration